mylcevaleksandr/Stone_Cutter_Auditor/README.md

-# This is a bot I am creating to keep track of square meters of stone slabs that are produced at the stone cutting factory.
+# This is a bot I am creating to keep track of square meters of stone slabs that are produced at a stone cutting factory in my city.

 ---